H. H. Holmes: Pitezel killings

 Pitezel agreed to fake his own death so that his wife could collect on a $10,000 life insurance policy, which he was to split with Holmes and Howe.
 The scheme, which was to take place in Philadelphia, called for Pitezel to set himself up as an inventor under the name "B.F.
 Perry" and then be killed and disfigured in a lab explosion.
 Holmes was to find an appropriate cadaver to play the role of Pitezel.
-Instead, Holmes killed Pitezel on September 4, 1894, by knocking him unconscious with chloroform and setting his body on fire with benzene.
-In his confession, Holmes implied Pitezel was still alive after he used the chloroform on him, before he set him on fire.
-However, forensic evidence presented at Holmes's later trial showed chloroform had been administered after Pitezel's death (a fact of which the insurance company was unaware), presumably to stage a suicide to exonerate Holmes should he be charged with murder.
+Instead, Holmes killed Pitezel on September 4, 1894, knocking him unconscious with chloroform and setting his body on fire with benzene.
+Pitezel's body, found at 1326 Callowhill Street, was initially interred in a potter's field after a coroner's jury returned a verdict of accidental death; it was only three weeks later that Howe arrived in Philadelphia to claim the $10,000 insurance payout from the Fidelity Mutual Insurance Company, bringing Holmes with him to identify the body, which Holmes and Pietzel's unsuspecting wife, Carrie Alice Canning, both confirmed as that of Pitezel.
+The ploy was successful and Holmes collected the insurance payout on the basis of the genuine Pitezel corpse.

-Holmes collected the insurance payout on the basis of the genuine Pitezel corpse.
-Holmes then manipulated Pitezel's unsuspecting wife, Carrie Alice Canning, into allowing three of her five children to be placed in his custody.
-The three children who were placed under Holmes's care were thirteen-year-old Alice Pitezel, nine-year-old Nellie Pitezel, and seven-year-old Howard Robert Pitezel.
+Holmes then manipulated Canning into believing that Pitezel was alive and allowing three of her five children to be placed in Holmes' custody.
+The three children who were placed under his care, were 13-year-old Alice Pitezel, 9-year-old Nellie Pitezel and 7-year-old Howard Robert Pitezel.
 Holmes and the three Pitezel children traveled throughout the Northeastern United States and into Canada.
-He simultaneously escorted Carrie along a parallel route, all the while using various aliases and lying to Carrie concerning her husband's death by claiming Pitezel was hiding in London, as well as lying to her about the true whereabouts of her three missing children.
-In Detroit, just before entering Canada, they were separated by only a few blocks.
+He simultaneously escorted Canning along a parallel route, all the while using various aliases and falsely telling Carrie that Pitezel was hiding in London, as well as lying to her about the true whereabouts of her three missing children.
+In Detroit, just before entering Canada, the mother and children were separated by only a few city blocks.